danielsaidi/website_danielsaidi/collections/_posts/2026/2026-01-10-detecting-text-in-images-with-the-vision-framework.md

 wally: https://wally.app
 ---

-[Apple's Vision framework]({{page.docs}}) is an amazing framework for performing machine learning-based image analysis directly on device.
-Let's see how we can use it to extract text from images.
+[Apple's Vision framework]({{page.docs}}) is a framework for on-device machine learning-based image analysis.
+Let's see how we can use it to extract text from images in our apps.

 ## Vision APIs